Hamilton Senior Center activities

 Gamblers Anonymous classes are held at Community Baptist Church, 409 Buck St., Stevensville, on Mondays and Thursdays from 7 to 8 p.m.

 Ask yourself these questions:

 1) Have you ever felt remorse after gambling?

-VFW Post 1430 meets the first Monday of every month at 8 p.m. at the American Legion Hall in Hamilton.
-Starting in November, the Women's Auxiliary will meet the first Monday of every month at 7 p.m. at 649 Grantsdale Road.
-For more information call 363-3889.
+VFW Post 1430 meets the first Monday of every month at 8 p.m. at the American Legion Hall in Hamilton the Woman's Auxiliary meets at 7 pm.

 Overeaters Anonymous is a Twelve Step program that deals with eating behaviors.
 Is one of your goals to reach a healthy weight?
 This program offers a solution within reach of all those who want to find relief from an obsession with food.
 It meets weekly on Wednesdays at 10 a.m. at St. Stephen's Episcopal Church, 203 Main Street, Stevensville, as well as on Saturdays at 10 a.m. at the First Presbyterian Church, 1220 W. Main St., Hamilton.
 For information, call 777-7160.